LeanderCauda/movie_recommender/README.md

 ## The Dataset

+The dataset is the "Movie Dataset" from Kaggle and it can be downloaded [here](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset)

-The system requires a `movies.csv` file with the following columns:
+The system requires a `dataset` folder with the Kaggle movie dataset that contains the following files:
-- title
-- genres
+- `credits.csv`
-- keywords
+- `keywords.csv`
-- tagline
+- `links.csv`
-- cast
+- `links_small.csv`
-- director
+- `movie_metadata.csv`
-- popularity
+- `ratings.csv`
-- index
+- `ratings_small.csv`

 ## Styling

 The application features a carefully crafted UI with:
-- Gradient background with SVG illustration
+- Clean and vibrant palette of colors
-- Custom typography using Uni Sans Heavy font
+- Custom typography using Barlow Condensed font
-- Responsive design for various screen sizes
+- Custom background and logo
-- Animated buttons and card shadowss
+- Animated buttons, text and card shadows

 ## Future Improvements

 - User accounts and personalized history
-- Collaborative filtering implementation
+- Hybrid filtering implementation
 - Movie posters and additional metadata
 - Mobile app development
-- Performance optimization for larger datasets

 ## License